Tom Hom: Post-political career

-Founding a real estate company, named after himself, Hom played a major role in developing Downtown San Diego; this began in 1973, when Hom and his brother purchased the building that had housed the Security Pacific National Bank, which was first built in 1884.
+Founding a real estate company, named after himself, Hom played a major role in developing downtown San Diego; this began in 1973, when Hom and his brother purchased the building that had housed the Security Pacific National Bank, which was first built in 1884.
+Hom was the first president of the Gaslamp Quarter Association in 1982.
+Remaining involved in public policy Hom made an effort to save buildings important to the history of Chinese Americans in San Diego, criticizing reports on historical significance that lacked input from the Chinese American community.
 In the late 1990s his company went on to expand into projects in the Las Vegas area; this included low cost housing, with the construction of Campaige Place in 2000.

 Personal life

-At one point family members owned the Western Metal Supply Company (which was integrated into Petco Park when it was constructed), and Hom was the first president of the Gaslamp Quarter Association.
-Remaining involved in public policy Hom made an effort to save buildings important to the history of Chinese Americans in San Diego, criticizing reports on historical significance that lacked input from the Chinese American community.
-After 48 years of marriage, Hom's wife Dorothy, died of cancer in 1999; In 2013, she was posthumously entered into the Hall of Fame of the Women's Museum of California.
+His family owned the Western Metal Supply Company, which was integrated into Petco Park when it was constructed.
+He was married to his wife Dorothy for 48 years until her death from cancer in 1999.
+In 2013, she was posthumously entered into the Hall of Fame of the Women's Museum of California.
 He married again, to Loretta, with whom he practices Tai Chi.

 In 2014, Hom's autobiography was published; That same year the Rotary Club of San Diego presented to Hom the "Mr. San Diego" award, and San Diego Mayor Kevin Faulconer declared the day when he received the award to be Tom Hom Day.
 As of July 2015, Hom resides in Southeast Chula Vista.
 In 2017, his art work was displayed at the San Diego Chinese Historical Museum.